 How to Fill the Deviled Eggs

-I like to pipe the filling into the egg whites.
-I use a piping tip with a larger opening, which makes the piping come out very easily.
-I prefer to use a 2A star tip or 2D round tip and these disposable piping bags.
+I like to pipe the yolk into the egg whites.
+I use a piping bag fitted with a tip that has a larger opening, making the piping come out easily.
+I prefer to use a 2A star tip or 2D round tip and these disposable pastry bags.

-However, if you don’t want to use piping bags, use a resealable plastic bag.
-Fill the bag with the filling and snip about 1/8 inch at the corner of the bag.
+However, if you don’t want to use pastry bags, transfer the yolk mixture into a quart-size plastic storage bag.
+Fill the bag with the filling and snip about ⅛ inch at one corner of the bag.
+You can also use a small spoon to fill the egg whites.

 Wasabi Paste

 I purchase S&B wasabi paste in a tube and it keeps in my fridge for a long time.
-It’s pretty pungent, so I recommend that you add 1/2 teaspoon at a time and taste the filling as you go.
+It’s pretty pungent, so I recommend adding ½ teaspoon at a time and tasting the filling as you go.
+For a very subtle wasabi flavor, reduce the quantity of paste.

 Pickled Ginger

 Pickled ginger is found in a jar and it also keeps for a long time in the fridge.
-You can cut each piece into strips and roll them up to garnish the wasabi Instant Pot deviled eggs.
+You can cut each piece into strips and roll them up to garnish the deviled eggs.
 The quantity of ginger you’ll need will depend on the size of the pieces.
-I like to cut them into thin strips, roll them up and garnish the eggs.
+I like to cut them into thin strips, roll them up and a small piece of ginger to each egg white half.

 Rice Vinegar